 For ages, man has expressed his joys through celebration and celebration invites gifts followed by income tax.
 In this article, we shall discuss a few basics of taxation of gift, cases where the taxation of gift is not applicable, rules when the gift received is money, movable property with, without, or inadequate consideration, and immovable property with, without, or inadequate consideration.
 Furthermore, we shall discuss the calculation of taxation of gift in case of inadequate consideration through an example.

-Basics of taxation of gift
+Basics of Taxation of Gifts

 The gift is taxed under the head Other Sources of the Income Tax Act.
 It is based on the concept of taxability of notional income and is governed by Section 56(2) which decides its taxability and computation thereon.
 Earlier this section dealt only with individuals and HUF.
 However, in order to avoid tax evasion, it has been amended to include companies, firms, and other persons also.